CAZtudioZ/.github/profile/README.md

-## CAZTUDIOZ OFFICIAL GITHUB REPOSITORY
+## CAZtudioZ Developed - Official GitHub
-The Official Repository for all things CAZtudioZ Developed stuff such as Websites, Apps, Discord Bots & even files from our Multiverze of SMPs Minecraft servers
+This is the Official GitHub page for all things CAZtudioz Developed.
+We save here files of our Websites, Pages, Discord Bots, Android Apps & even the files of the Multiverze of SMPs Minecraft servers